uccser/verto/docs/source/contributing.rst

 Testing Assets
 ***************************************

 Most tests will load an asset file.
-This file contains example markdown text (and therefore has a ``.md`` extension).
-For comparing the converted result of this markdown file with it's expected output, a corresponding "expected" file should be created.
-The expected file should have the same name as the corresponding test file, with ``expected`` appended to the file name.
+This file contains example Markdown text (and therefore has a ``.md`` extension).
+For comparing the converted result of this Markdown file with it's expected output, a corresponding "expected" file should be created.
+The expected file should have the same name as the corresponding test file, with ``expected`` appended to the file name (and has a ``.html`` extension).

 These asset files should be placed in ``kordac/tests/assets/<processor-name>/``.